 Bottom line

-From pet-sitting and freelance writing to offering landscaping services, there are plenty of lucrative side hustles that can boost your bank account and keep you on the right side of the law.
+From pet-sitting and freelance writing to landscaping services, plenty of lucrative side hustles can boost your bank account and keep you on the right side of the law.

-So explore one of those opportunities to earn and skip other side hustles that could end up costing you more money in legal fees over the long run.
+So explore one of those opportunities to earn and skip other side hustles that could cost you more legal fees over the long run.